Hey there, mama! 👋.

 A trash can with a lid works just fine.

 They won’t need much in the early months.
-Trust me.
+Believe Me.

 Every bouncer, swing, lounger, and gadget promises sleep.
 In reality?
 Some babies love them.
 Some hate them.
 Try secondhand or wait until after birth to decide.